Photo (622KB, 2000 × 1333)

 Max is one of those rare guitarists able to create an atmosphere that supports and cradles the voice with both tenderness and strength.” singer and musical partner Priscilla Herdman

 Max Cohen’s sparkling guitar supports Molly’s nuance with his own, adding deft, humorous lyrics and his rich baritone.
 Max also tours with singer Priscilla Herdman and with fiddler Donna Hébert and performs with Renaissance Faire duo The Misfits of Avalon.
 Max produces and engineers CDs for his colleagues.
-Recent projects include the new Away with the Faeries CD with author Jane Yolen and Richard Berman’s 2015 You’re Home Now.
+Recent projects include the 2018 CD The Infinite Dark, with author Jane Yolen and Richard Berman’s 2015 You’re Home Now.
 Max’s Orange on Blue CD with Donna is an instrumental collection of classic Celtic airs and waltzes from Québec.

 Donna Hébert is a Massachusetts Artists’ Fellow in the Folk Arts.
 She teaches fiddle at Smith, Amherst and Mt.
 Holyoke Colleges and her Fiddling Demystified series was lauded by Strings Magazine: “required reading for all string teachers.”
 A singer, writer and composer as well as a fiddler, Donna has two original songs on Smithsonian recordings and a 1988 INDIE Award for Rude Girls: Rude Awakening on Flying Fish.
 One of the midwives of the contradance renaissance, Donna’s played for thousands of dances since 1972 and directs the house contradance band at Philly Folk Fest.
 She also directs youth performances at Old Songs and Philadelphia Folk Festivals.
 She leads fiddle and theory workshops in the U.S. and Canada and has mentored eight fiddle apprentices through the NEA’s Master-Apprenticeship in the Folk Arts.